-ERIC brings this action seeking a declaration that the Employee Retirement Income Security Act of 1974, 29 U.S.C. §§ 1001 et seq. ("ERISA"), expressly preempts New Jersey Senate Bill No. 3170 ("S.B.
-3170"), which amends the Millville Dallas Airmotive Plant Job Loss Notification Act (a/k/a "NJ WARN Act"),1 as well as injunctive relief to halt future enforcement of the S.B.
-3170 amendments to the NJ WARN Act on ERISA preemption grounds.
+ERIC filed its previous motion for summary judgment seeking a declaration that the Employee Retirement Income Security Act of 1974, 29 U.S.C. §§ 1001 et seq. ("ERISA") preempts New Jersey Senate Bill No. 3170 ("S.B.
+3170"), which amends the Millville Dallas Airmotive Plant Job Loss Notification Act (a/k/a "NJ WARN Act"),1 as well as injunctive relief to halt future enforcement of S.B.
+3170's amendments to the NJ WARN Act.
+Defendant opposed that motion by requesting to take discovery on whether ERIC has Article III standing to pursue this action.
+Defendant has now been afforded the opportunity to take such discovery, and it is beyond genuine dispute that ERIC has standing and that S.B.
+3170 is preempted by ERISA.